nextleap-project/countermitm/source/online-cc.rst

 ----------------

-- complex to specify interoperable wire format of Claimchains, "_cchead" and "_ccsecret" and all of the involved cryptographic algorithms
+- complex to specify interoperable wire format of Claimchains and all of the involved cryptographic algorithms

-- Autocrypt-gossip + DKIM already make it hard for providers to equivocate, CC don't add that much (especially in relation to the complexity they introduce)
+- Autocrypt-gossip + DKIM already make it hard for providers to equivocate.
+  CC don't add that much (especially in relation to the complexity they introduce)

-- D2.4 (encrypted messaging, updated identity) also discusses benefits of Autocrypt/gossip
+- D2.4 (encrypted messaging, updated identity)
+  also discusses benefits of Autocrypt/gossip

 - lack of underlying implementation for different languages

-- Maybe semi-centralized online storage access (not so bad since we can postpone storage updates to the time we actually send mail)
+- Maybe semi-centralized online storage access
+  (we can postpone storage updates to the time we actually send mail)

 Mitigating Equivocation in different blocks